ryotamoriyama/laravel-mix-image-size-checker/README.md

 npm install laravel-mix-image-size-checker --save-dev
 ```

-Then, add `imageSizeChecker` function on `webpack.mix.js`, and set `srcPattern` is required. like so:
+Then, add `imageSizeChecker` function on `webpack.mix.js`, and set `srcPattern` option is required. like so:

 ```js
 let mix = require('laravel-mix')